 There are many positive sides to tourism, but the industry is also faced with challenges.
-If you’re eager to experience a unique destination that can give you memories for life, and also cares for the locals by ensuring that your environmental footprint stays as low as possible, you should visit places in Norway that are labelled as sustainable destinations.
-Here, you can get more than a beautiful experience, as you also help preserve local communities and cultural heritage while making the destinations an enjoyable place to live and visit.
+If you’re eager to experience a unique destination that can give you memories for life, visit places in Norway that are labelled by the Sustainable Destination scheme.
+These destinations have committed to work systematically towards a more sustainable tourism development, preserving local communities and cultural heritage, and reducing the environmental footprint from tourism.

-If you seek unforgettable cultural experiences, you can travel to super cosy small towns filled with traditions, such as Røros, Lærdal or the villages in Setesdal.
+If you are seeking unforgettable cultural experiences, you can travel to cosy small towns with rich local traditions, such as Røros, Lærdal, or the villages in Setesdal.

-You can also visit the sporty arts and literature city of Lillehammer or experience the combination of culture and farming along The Golden Road at Inderøy in Trøndelag.
+You can also visit the arts and literature city of Lillehammer, home of the 1994 Olympics, or experience the perfect combination of culture and farming on The Golden Road at Inderøy in Trøndelag.

-Some of Norway’s most breathtaking landscapes can be found in the Geirangerfjord area – the deep blue fjord surrounded by majestic, snow-covered mountain peaks, wild waterfalls, and lush vegetation is on the UNESCO World Heritage List for a reason – and in the wild Lofoten Islands.
+Some of Norway’s most breathtaking landscapes can be found by the Lysefjord and in the Geirangerfjord area.
+The deep blue fjord is surrounded by majestic, snow-covered mountain peaks, wild waterfalls, and lush vegetation, and is on the UNESCO World Heritage List for good reason.
+Don't miss the wild islands of Lofoten and Vesterålen.

-With their unique stories and local culinary specialities, these destinations will provide you with a beautiful combination of culture, activities, and food.
+With their unique stories and local culinary specialities, these destinations will give you with a lovely combination of culture, activities, and tasty dining.

-If fantastic nature experiences are what you’re searching for, it will be well worth your time to visit the activity and ski touring paradise of Lyngenfjord in the north or the Lysefjord and Suldal in the southwest – especially if you like majestic hiking and fjord experiences.
+If you are seeking fantastic nature experiences, make sure to visit the activity and ski touring paradise of Lyngenfjord in the north or the Lysefjord and Suldal in the southwest – especially if you like majestic hiking and fjord experiences.
 The region of Lindesnes in the south can tempt you with the underwater restaurant Under, which you can visit after a trip to the southernmost point of Norway.
-And if you seek the peace and quiet of the countryside, you can find it in the deep forest of Femund Engerdal in Eastern Norway.
+If you want to relax amidst the peace and quiet of the countryside, you can find tranquillity in the deep forest of Femund Engerdal in Eastern Norway.

-Geilo and Trysil are Meccas for people who like to stay active all year round.
-This is no surprise, as the destinations offer some of the country’s most epic ski slopes in the winter.
-During the summer, the slopes turn into some of the best downhill and trail cycling tracks – perfect for the sporty adrenaline-seeking traveller.
+Geilo and Trysil are both a paradise for people who like to stay active all year round.
+Experience some of the country’s most epic ski slopes in the winter.
+During the summer, the slopes transform into some of the country's best downhill and trail cycling tracks – perfect for the adrenaline-seeking traveller.

-Becoming a certified destination takes years of work, with the whole local community working together.
-These are the next in line and are expected to be certified in the year to come.
+Becoming a certified destination takes years of effort, with the whole local community working together.
+These destinations are set to be certified in the near future.

 These certifications fall under Green Travel: Ecotourism Norway, The ecolabel Nordic Swan, Eco-Lighthouse, The Green Key, ISO 14001 and Blue Flag.
 Individually and collectively they guarantee that the labelled experiences follow strict rules and guidelines for the production and management of waste, energy, transport, use of chemicals and demands for subcontractors.
 These measures go beyond what the Norwegian law requires.